Our Vision, Mission, and Values

 Our Learning Benefits

 Teachers work together planning and teaching collaboratively to meet the students’ needs and we actively utilise the strengths of our teaching staff.
-Currently, Whaea Leigh leads Mathematics across the school as she is an expert in this area.
-Outside we have individual classroom lockers for children to keep their bags.
 We also use the decks, grassed areas, and trees to work on and around, particularly in the summer months when the weather is warmer.

 Children are encouraged to work together within their own class and between the classrooms reflecting the special Tuakana-Teina relationship between an older person (tuakana) and a younger person (teina).
 Opportunities to work together are evident in all we do, reflecting our school values and the family feel of the school.

-We believe that literate children are skilled and strategic speakers, listeners, writers and readers who see relevance in literacy.
+We believe that literate children are skilled and strategic speakers, listeners, writers, and readers who see the relevance in literacy.
 We want all children at Spring Creek School to have the ability to apply literacy to future learning and everyday life.

-We believe that mathematically and statistically confident children are able to think creatively, critically, strategically, and logically.
+We believe that mathematically and statistically confident children can think creatively, critically, strategically, and logically.
 We want all children at Spring Creek School to have the ability to apply mathematics and statistics in future learning and everyday life.